 A traditional Yorkshire pub near Ireland Bridge serving locally renowned beers and great food

-A café located near the Five Rise Locks.
-A great break almost at the end of the walk.
+A café located near the Five Rise Locks and a great break half way through your walk.

 Map, elevation profile and downloadable files